erwindeg/loom-example/presentation/slides.md

     );
 ```

-## <!-- Much better functional approach, but needs a specific programming model-->
+## <!-- Much better functional approach, but needs a specific programming model, debugging might be hard, needs reactive versions of libraries, testing could be a challenge -->

 ---